 "According to a study conducted in late April by the U.S. Department of Education and the National Institute of Literacy, 32 million adults in the U.S. can’t read.
 That’s 14 percent of the population.
 21 percent of adults in the U.S. read below a 5th grade level, and 19 percent of high school graduates can’t read."

 -as reported by The Huffington Post

 In a combined effort with Project Cicero, we have happily participated in a book drive benefiting under-resourced New York City school libraries.
-Understanding that many NYC schools lack the funding to maintain a functional library, and in the end it is of course the students, the next generation of makers, that suffer.
+Many NYC schools lack the funding to maintain a functional library, and in the end it is the students, the next generation of makers, that suffer.

 To find out more about Project Cicero, please visit: www.projectcicero.org